This topic describes foreign keys in Spanner and how you can use them to enforce referential integrity in your database solution.

 Foreign keys may also form circular relationships between tables where two tables reference each other, either directly or indirectly.
 The referenced table must exist before creating a foreign key, so at least one of the foreign keys must be added using the

 The referenced keys must be unique.
-Cloud Spanner uses the
+Spanner uses the

 UNIQUE NULL_FILTERED INDEXover the referenced columns.

-Cloud Spanner may also be able to use the primary key of the referencing table, although this is less common.
-If not, Cloud Spanner creates a
+Spanner may also be able to use the primary key of the referencing table, although this is less common.
+If not, Spanner creates a

 NULL_FILTERED INDEXover the referencing columns.